 - Developments in free-boundary problems in finance: alternative ways and numerical implications in American option pricing.

 With the re-writing of the Basel accords in international banking and their ensuing application, interest in credit risk has never been greater.
 The Journal of Credit Risk focusses on the measurement and management of credit risk, the valuation and hedging of credit products, and aims to promote a greater understanding in the area of credit risk theory and practice.
-The Journal of Credit Risk considers submissions in the form of research papers and technical papers, on the following, but not limited to, topics:
+The Journal of Credit Risk considers submissions in the form of research papers and technical papers, on topics including, but not limited to:

 - Modelling and management of portfolio credit risk